- Winnie Huston, DC Greens

 - Convene independent grocers to understand how government can support them in expanding healthy food access.

 Advocacy for the Nourish DC Collaborative: The FPC advocated for an initiative since 2019 that will support DC small food businesses and entrepreneurs expanding food access in communities where structural racism and disinvestment have led to low food access.
 Mayor Bowser announced the creation of Nourish DC in January 2021 and the program is now providing loans, grants, and technical assistance to local food businesses in underserved areas.

 Advocacy for new, locally-owned grocery stores in Wards 7 and 8: Four new healthy food retail options are developing in Wards 7 and 8, the Wards most underserved by fresh food options.
 Three of these businesses are locally owned.
 Check out our 2-page map and description of these businesses.

 Emergency Food Response: The FPC has played a critical role in supporting District residents facing food insecurity during several emergencies, including the COVID-19 public health emergency and the 2019 federal government shutdown.

-Advocacy Guides: The FPC created advocacy guides for District residents to testify on two bills that would expand access to federal nutrition programs: the WIC Expansion Act of 2018 (passed), which would expand access to WIC in smaller stores, and Healthy Parks Act of 2018 (passed in July 2018), which expands the At-Risk Afterschool Meals Program to all eligible Department of Parks and Recreation facilities.
+Advocacy Guides: The FPC creates advocacy guides for District residents to testify on bills that expand access to federal nutrition programs, including the WIC Expansion Act of 2018 (passed) and Healthy Parks Act of 2018 (passed), which expands the At-Risk Afterschool Meals Program to all eligible Department of Parks and Recreation facilities.